 In February 2014, the department’s asset management team implemented Cartegraph—creating a centralized tracking system for more than 7,000 assets.
 “With Cartegraph's operations management software, we can communicate with our teams in real time.
 Anyone within our work group can see the progress of our projects, make requests, and share information,” says DeGrant.

-That real-time flow of information is enhanced with Cartegraph for iPad.
+That real-time flow of information is enhanced by using Cartegraph on mobile devices.
 “We have more than 50 iPads in the field transmitting information to us throughout the day,” says DeGrant.
 Field crews can clearly see tasks on their to-do list, mark them as complete, or find additional tasks nearby.

 As a result, the entire team is more productive.
 “If a supervisor sees something that needs to be done or a citizen request comes in, we can easily follow up on that,” DeGrant explains.
 “The biggest change is that we aren’t losing tasks that we’ve identified, so work is completed in a timely manner.”

 With Cartegraph OMS, the Arlington Parks team has not only eliminated inefficiencies in their workflow, they’ve also been able to meet strategic goals they didn’t have time or capacity to address in the past.

 By analyzing the amount of time spent on routine tasks, supervisors are able to make strategic choices to become more efficient.
 “If we spend six hours a week doing a particular task, we can choose to spread it across two days instead of four.
 We save travel time, windshield time, time spent getting in and out of the truck,” explains DeGrant.
 “It may seem small, but that time adds up.”